-- 8.4 The returned products should be formally released to saleable stock by a nominated, responsible person following a satisfactory quality re-evaluation.
-The responsible person or nominated designee should decide on the disposition of the returned goods following a satisfactory quality re-evaluation.
-Corrective and preventive actions should be taken where appropriate. - 8.5 Products returned to saleable stock should be placed in accordance with the FEFO or FIFO system.
+8.4 The responsible person or nominated designee should decide on the disposition of the returned goods following a satisfactory quality re-evaluation.
+Corrective and preventive actions should be taken where appropriate.

+8.5 Products returned to saleable stock should be placed in accordance with the FEFO system.